 Our visits offer valuable insight into the species that are being cared for, treated and bred at the wildlife centres, at the same time enabling us to get a closer look at these fascinating creatures.
 At about 15:00 we return to either Shalati Camp at Manyeleti Private Game Reserve or Boulders Safari Lodge near Kruger's Malelane Gate.

 Then it is time to pack up and say farewell to the African bushveld, transferring to Hazyview where the shuttle collects you.
 The shuttle takes you back to OR Tambo in Johannesburg, bringing your unforgettable Southern Kruger Safari to a close.

-This permanent tented camp is situated in a private concession area, accessed via Numbi Gate, and falls within the borders of Kruger National Park.
+This permanent tented camp is situated in the Nkambeni Private Concession Area, accessed via Numbi Gate, and falls within the borders of Kruger National Park.